-Also in accordance with the recommendations of the Panel is the merging of programmes dealing with information and communications technologies and telematics applications (theme II), and the biotechnological elements within agriculture, biomedical research and biotechnology (under theme I).
+Also in accordance with the recommendations of the Panel is the merging of programmes dealing with information and communications technologies and telematics applications (Theme II), and the biotechnological elements within agriculture, biomedical research and biotechnology (under Theme I).

-A correct balance between thematic and activity based programmes

-A general principle underlying the structure and content of the Fifth Framework Programme, as recommended by the Panel, is that research projects should be managed, to the extent possible, from within the thematic programmes.
+A correct balance between thematic and activity-based programmes programme, as recommended by the Panel, is that research projects should be managed, to the extent possible, from within the thematic programmes.
 Strong linkages will therefore be secured between the thematic and horizontal programmes, as in the case of exploitation of research where the functions of thematic and horizontal actions have been noted.
 In the case of training and mobility, the Panel believes changes are needed to improve the image of these activities and reduce delays.
-The programme on "improving human potential" will incorporate a number of changes based on experience of the TMR programme.
-In addition to reducing the timescale of evaluation and selection of proposals for fellowships (the target is 3)

-months), new measures will be introduced, such as "industry host fellowships" which will create a more transparent and predictable environment in which to attract the very best researchers.
+The programme on improving human potential will incorporate a number of changes based on experience of the TMR programme.
+In addition to reducing the timescale of evaluation and selection of proposals for fellowships (the target is three months), new measures will be introduced, such as 'industry host fellowships', which will create a more transparent and predictable environment in which to attract the very best researchers.